applidget/event-theme-maker/README.md

 - `release help`
 - `validate help`

-All arguments can be set by a json conlfig file or by an environment variable prefixed by `ETM_`.
+All arguments can be set by a json config file or by an environment variable prefixed by `ETM_`.

 ## How it works ?